 Why?
 It’s important to know how your camera actually works, especially in the beginning.
 And the information will become useful down the line, too.
 You’ll be out in the field and you’ll want to know how to change a particular setting; if you’ve read the manual thoroughly, you’ll be able to figure it out on the fly.
 On the other hand, if you haven’t read the manual, you’ll be forced to look up instructions on your phone, and by then your photo opportunity will likely have disappeared.

 Of course, you don’t need to read the manual all at once.
-I recommend you place it where you can push through in small installments while you are killing time, such as the bathroom, the car, or at work during your lunch break.
+I recommend you place it where you can push through in small installments while you are killing time, such as in the bathroom, in the car, or in your desk at work.

 So you’ve got the photography bug.
 You might be thinking, “Ooh!
 I’ll sign up to a bunch of workshops; that way, I can improve really fast.”